MPCA sends PolyMet revised permit documents for EPA review

 Coverage under the February 7, 2017, permit application was effective on March 9, 2017.
 Coverage under this application only authorizes activities related to geotechnical work; it does not authorize construction or operation of the processing facility, mine pits, or other construction activities.
 MPCA approved PolyMet’s SWPPP, which is now an enforceable part of the permit.

-On March 13, 2017, PolyMet submitted an application for a Construction Stormwater General Permit for additional geotechnical work; specifically installing monitoring wells at two locations near the mine site.
-Coverage under this application only authorizes activities related to geotechnical work; it does not authorize construction or operation of the processing facility, mine pits, or other construction activities.
-Coverage under this permit was effective on April 12, 2017.
-MPCA approved PolyMet’s SWPPP, which is now an enforceable part of the permit.
+On March 13, 2017 and November 7, 2017, PolyMet submitted applications for a Construction Stormwater General Permit for additional geotechnical work; specifically mine site geotechnical investigation work and monitoring well installation.
+As with the February 7, 2017 application, coverage under this application only authorizes activities related to geotechnical work; it does not authorize construction or operation of the processing facility, mine pits, or other construction activities.
+Coverage under these permit actions was effective on April 12, 2017 and December 7, 2017 respectively.
+MPCA approved PolyMet’s SWPPP for each of these actions, which are now enforceable parts of the permits.

 Coverage information for both permits is available at the following link: https://cf.pca.state.mn.us/water/stormwater/csw/search.cfm